Domain (taxonomy): Characteristics of the three domains

 The three-domain tree and the eocyte hypothesis (two-domain tree), 2008.

 Phylogenetic tree showing the relationship between the eukaryotes and other forms of life, 2006.
 Eukaryotes are colored red, archaea green, and bacteria blue.

 Each of these three domains contains unique ribosomal RNA.
 This forms the basis of the three-domain system.
 While the presence of a nuclear membrane differentiates the Eukarya from the Archaea and Bacteria, both of which lack a nuclear envelope, the Archaea and Bacteria are distinct from each other due to differences in the biochemistry of their cell membranes and RNA markers.

 Archaea

 Archaea are prokaryotic cells, typically characterized by membrane lipids that are branched hydrocarbon chains attached to glycerol by ether linkages.
-The presence of these ether linkages in Archaea adds to their ability to withstand extreme temperatures and highly acidic conditions, but many archaea live in mild environments.
+The presence of these ether linkages in Archaea adds to their capability to withstand extreme temperatures and highly acidic conditions, but many archaea live in mild environments.
 Halophiles (organisms that thrive in highly salty environments) and hyperthermophiles (organisms that thrive in extremely hot environments) are examples of Archaea.

 Archaea are relatively small.
 They range from 0.1 μm to 15 μm diameter and up to 200 μm long, about the size of bacteria and the mitochondria found in eukaryotic cells.
 Members of the genus Thermoplasma are the smallest Archaea.